jvanhouter/github-slideshow/_posts/0000-01-02-jvanhouter.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to jvanhouter's slide!"
 ---
-My own foray into Git! :exploding_head:
 Use the left arrow to go back!